 Last week’s Sunday Stills theme was “perspective” (here) – and Terri was also connecting with Becky B’s Squares July perspective theme (linking here).
 To join in with both challenges, I have leather boot details to share.
 Earlier this year, I had the chance to watch a handful of documentaries about fashion.
 Not sure how I found this … More Leather and Fashion-Themed Shows (Sunday Stills & Squares)

 __ Title “Sweet Sweet Song” Fiction word count: 99 “Really?
 You did it?
 Officially took the new job and put in notice?”
 Yeah, baby.
 We can move for the new job as early as next month.
 Exhaling, hands across face, Lisa sat down, pulled her hair back saying, “I cannot believe how sweet this feels.”
-I … More SWEET SWEET SONG (Carrot Ranch Flash Fiction) and a few Comics
+I … More SWEET SWEET SONG (Micro Fiction) and Comics

 This week Pegman takes us back to the “Great White North” Resolute Canada.
 This is my photo prompt: This is my fiction genre: Realistic Fiction with attempt at Humor Title: Don’t be a Nebbish (word count: 150) Dude, you’re a Nebbish.
 A Nebbish?
 Is that negative person?
 Sorta.
-It’s an old … More Don’t be Nebbish (What Pegman Saw in Resolute Canada)
+It’s an old … More Don’t be Nebbish (Micro Fiction)

 For Day 19 of the 365 Days of Art – I have a modern day nativity.
 Lesson takeaways for students: These kind of figures are an example of a type of “sculpture.”
 Sculptures have 3 dimensions: length, width, and depth (whereas paintings, drawings, and photographs only have 2 dimensions: length and width).
 Sculptures can be teeny-tiny (size … More Modern Day Nativity (Day 19 of 365 Days of ART)